amiribnjaman/gym-trainer-service/README.md

 - This project is about gym trainer services, here simply describe project features:

+    - This is a responsive Front-end trainer project where a trainer provide some services.

+    - A logged in User can order a service.

     - At first, In the top site hold a navbar.
 Navbar hold a logo, home, blog, about and login button.

     - Then a banner image and some text and a button.first-letter: